jakobfrederikson/jakobfrederikson/README.md

 - 👋 Hi, I’m @jakobfrederikson, a software engineering graduate from Wellington, New Zealand.
 - 💫 Favourite project (so far): [Argo](https://github.com/jakobfrederikson/ArgoCMS).
 I made this using ASP.NET Core for my capstone project.
 It includes user management, job tracking, teams, projects and real-time notifications using SignalR.
-- 🌳 I'm currently learning: Tax.
+- 🌳 I'm currently learning: [Astro](https://astro.build/) (and Tax).
-- 🌱 My current project: Wardrobe app in Blazor.
+- 🌱 My current project: A new and improved portfolio.

 <!---
 jakobfrederikson/jakobfrederikson is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.